-- Skippable Boss: You can avoid fighting the Gemini Saint if you choose Hyoga, which will isntead match him with his master Camus in the Libra Temple, per the anime/manga story.
+- Skippable Boss: You can avoid fighting the Gemini Saint if you choose Hyoga, which will instead match him with his master Camus in the Libra Temple, per the anime/manga story.

 - Stalked by the Bell: Stay in one spot during platforming sections for too long, and rocks start falling.

-- Suspicious Video Game Generosity: Sagittarius Temple has no boss and grants a huge boost of Sevensenses...right in time for the game's final three Temples, which have some of the worst platforming stages in the game.
+- Suspicious Video-Game Generosity: Sagittarius Temple has no boss since Aeolus is long dead and grants a huge boost of Seven Senses...right in time for the game's final three Temples, which have some of the worst platforming stages in the game.